Luc1d1ty/Luc1d1ty/README.md

 ---------------------------

-Currently pursuing my undergraduate degree , majoring in computer science & engineering .
 I have experience in using C/C++ , Rust , java , kotlin , Python for programming.
 Mostly doing problem solving and competitive programming .
-ML/AI , blockchain , X-platform app engineering are my main interests where I spend time to do some related projects .
+ML/AI & cross-platform app engineering are my main interests where I spend time to do some related projects .
 I seek for chances to learn and improve constantly , feel free to reach out to me and/or connect with me !

-* 🖥️  See my portfolio at [Luc1d1ty](http://luc1d.ml)
+* 🖥️  See my portfolio at [Luc1d1ty](https://luc1d1ty-portfolio.vercel.app)
 * ✉️  You can contact me at [hasanmahbub498@gmail.com](mailto:hasanmahbub498@gmail.com)
-* 🤝  I'm open to collaborating on Anything related so ML , AI or blockchain .
+* 🤝  I'm open to collaborating on Anything related so ML , AI or Multiplatform app development .

 ### Skills